tallmanbrew/github-action-slack-notify-build-status/README.md

+# Action

+This action is a fork from https://github.com/voxmedia/github-action-slack-notify-build however that repo has gone unmanaged for some time.
+I hope to keep this in a running state, probably not much if any new development as it works for our needs.

 # Slack Notify Build

 This action prints your GitHub Action build status to Slack.
 It takes an opinionated approach by showing attachments for metadata like branch, pull request, and event.
 This action allows [existing messages to be updated](#updating-an-existing-message) to reduce unwanted noise in your Slack channel.
 Heavily-inspired by [Post Slack messages](https://github.com/marketplace/actions/post-slack-message).